unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 4](Images/Figure4.png)

 Let us know filter for the remaining age groups (45 - 64 years, 65 + years, all deaths, and pneumonia and influenza deaths).
-If we filter for the remaining age groups, we can see that these groups do not have the same spike in deaths as the previous groups, as shown below.
+We can see that these groups **do not** have the same spike in deaths as the previous groups, as shown below.

 ![Figure 5](Images/Figure5.png)